 New Student Checklist

-- Requested official transcripts be sent from your high school now and after graduation, as well as all colleges you have attended.
+- Request official transcripts are sent from your high school now and after graduation (final high school transcript), as well as all colleges you have attended.

 - Send proof of immunization records and health history to Student Health Center.